Skip to content

 Marketing Mix Process

 The marketing mix process encompasses the how in which your product or service is delivered to customers.
-It can be your sales funnel, a distribution system, and other systematic procedures to ensure your business is running effectively.
+It can mean your sales funnel, a distribution system, or other systematic procedures that ensure your business is running effectively and efficiently.
 And you want to make sure that your process is well organized to minimize costs.

 Other examples include the order in which employees perform tasks, the number of queries salespeople receive, or how performance is tracked and measured.